The best food for Pomeranian puppy health is one that gives them everything they need nutritionally, in portions that are easy to chew.

 Regular grooming and bathing your Pom in medicated shampoo every so often can help to calm the skin.

-According to veterinarian John Bauer, a diet rich in essential fatty acids (such as omega-3 and omega-6) may also help to promote your puppy’s healthy skin from within by preventing skin lesions from forming.
+A diet rich in essential fatty acids (such as omega-3 and omega-6) may also help to promote your puppy’s healthy skin from within by preventing skin lesions from forming.

 So, now that we understand more about your Pom-Pom’s dietary needs, let’s look at the some of the best dog food for Pomeranian puppies!